bardius/savingsAccounts/README.md

 Testing, coverage & reports
 ---------------------------------------------

 Karma is in place as a test runner with jasmine for unit tests.
+Sample unit tests are included to showcase configuration.
 Tests can be run with the corresponding grunt tasks.
 Upon the tests completion reports are getting generated for coverage and unit testing scenarios and are placed within /test/test-reports.